cubic-js/cubic/README.md

 blitz.use(new Api(options))
 ```
+This will open a web server on localhost:3003 which serves data from connected
+blitz-js-core nodes.

 | Option        | Default       | Description   |
 |:------------- |:------------- |:------------- |
 | port   | `3003`   | Port to listen on for requests. |